St. Brigitta Girls’ School Holds Special Prayers for KCSE Candidates

 “We have put in place all that is needed in preparation for CBC learning, especially as we approach 2026,” Principal Kebenei remarked.
 She noted that the absence of new Form Ones next year would create ample space for both learning and accommodation.

 However, she urged the Ministry of Education to allow schools to charge fees to cover rising operational costs, as capitation funding is expected to decrease significantly.
-“I wish all the candidates well and reminded them to remain steadfast and work hard for their successful future,” she added.
+“I wish students well and remind them to remain steadfast and work hard for their successful future,” she added.

 Deputy Principal Wendy Machasho echoed the bishop’s sentiments, encouraging the community to unite in support of the school’s growth.
 She also addressed recent challenges, noting that the school has suffered property loss due to attacks experienced three times this year, impacting students’ well-being.